poetic/ember-cli-cordova/README.md

 run `ember cordova:open` and let it open in Xcode.
 After you have done this once you can just run the `archive` command again and it shouldn't give you any more trouble.

-# Potential gotchas

-+  locationType must be set to hash to work inside cordova

 # Contributing